 "Freddie from mthree went through the role with me which gave me a massive advantage for the interview.
 My role will be investigating alerts raised by a transaction monitoring system that flags any suspicious transactions.

-I can’t even count the amount of jobs I’ve applied for.
+I can’t even count the number of jobs I’ve applied for.
 Normally, you just have an automated email telling you that you’re rejected or that you've reached the next step.
 To actually have a conversation with someone from mthree quite early on really stood out to me.
-If I had any advice it would be join mthree and just keep applying."
+If I had any advice it would be joining mthree and just keep applying."